Drod01/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game

-This is a simple implementation of the classic rock paper scissors game in Python.
+This is a simple implementation of the classic rock-paper-scissors game in Python.

-##Description
+#Description
 The program allows the user to play multiple rounds of rock paper scissors against a computer opponent.
 It keeps track of the scores and declares a winner at the end.

-##Features
+#Features

 Play as many rounds as desired against a computer opponent